linode/apl-docs/docs/for-ops/console/builds.md

 ---

 :::info
-To enable this feature, first make sure [Harbor](../../apps/harbor.md) and [Tekton](../../apps/tekton.md) are activated.
-To be able to push images to Harbor, Otomi needs to be configured with a DNS and trusted certificates (Lets encrypt with production certificates).
+To enable this feature, first make sure [Harbor](../../apps/harbor.md) is activated.
+To push images to Harbor, APL needs to be configured with DNS and trusted certificates (Lets encrypt with production certificates).
 :::

 All known Builds on the platform are listed here.
 Builds can be sorted based on: